-The state of New York defines “domestic partnership” as a legal relationship permitted under the laws of the State and City of New York for couples that have a close and committed personal relationship.
+The state of New York defines “domestic partnership” as a legal relationship permitted under the State and City of New York laws for couples that have a close and committed personal relationship.
 The Domestic Partnership Law recognizes the diversity of family configurations, including lesbian, gay, and other non-traditional couples.
 As such, New York legally recognizes couples who prefer not to get married but are still in committed relationships.

 A couple can register a domestic partnership in New York if they meet the following requirements:

-- Both people are 18 years of age or older
+- Both people are 18 years of age or older.

-- Neither partner is currently married
+- Neither partner is currently married.

-- The partners are not related to each other by blood in a way that would prevent marriage in New York State
+- The partners are not related to each other by blood in a way that would prevent marriage in New York State.

 When you apply for a domestic partnership in New York, you need to bring a valid, unexpired ID with you.
 Acceptable types of identification include: